NGLEmp/ps-dxgi-wrapper/README.md

 ## Windows 7

+Note: Photoshop 2021 was not designed for this operating system.

 1. Install Microsoft Direct3D D3D12On7.
 2. Comment `goto End` line [#18](install.cmd#L18) in `install.cmd` to install required libraries.
 3. Install all components using `install.cmd`.